 The first steps of AirwaySim development were very small and mostly experimental - no concrete and exact plans were drafted and purpose was to test things and see "how easy it could be".
 The many dimensions of such software quickly made the developer more and more interested of the different possibilities and research continued.
 At this point AirwaySim was still supposed to be small hobby project that would take no more than 1 - 1,5 years to complete.
 However things have changed since then..

 The project had many possible names for it.
 At start it was simply a small & anonymous project but the name choice was decided in December 2006 when project was given the "mental go ahead"; meaning that the small testing and research had proven that the project is doable.
-The preferred name would have included the "Airline" word somewhere in the name, and simply calling it Airline Game was considered.
-However an Australian company offered software called Airline back then and confusion between these would have been imminent so a different type of name was then considered.
-Decision was AirwaySim which probably is not directly relative to an airline sim game but still related to aviation, with all the jet airways high up in the sky (and it is a unique name too)..
+The preferred name would have included the "Airline" word somewhere in the name, and simply calling it Airline Game was considered (and later adopted as part of the main name).
+However an Australian company had at the time an old offline software called Airline and confusion between these would have been imminent so a different type of name was then considered.
+Decision as the main brand name was AirwaySim which probably is not directly relative to an airline sim game but still related to aviation, with all the jet airways high up in the sky (and it is a unique name too)..

 AirwaySim website was first uploaded in early 2007 but remained hidden until early spring.
 By April 2007 the first version of the website was published with very limited public information.
 The game engine however was running at the background and was already accessible by about 10-20 people who casually tested and clicked around in the system.
 The development of the software had still the status of a small hobby project and thus the plans were not very exact (leading to longer development times).
 The first game model was to be with a completely static timing and fixed turn-based days, with one turn being one game week, and that being 5 hours of real time.
 At this point there was still consideration about different time methods, between turns, real time and other models.
 Final decision to use the accelerated real time (i.e. time moving in game day-by-day and day being 20-60 minutes) was made few months later, by around October 2007.